Piranha Plant: Mario franchise

 The original green Piranha Plant debuted in the "World 1-2" level of Super Mario Bros.
 Its method of hunting and feeding appears to involve raising its head into the air and biting anything that crosses its path at that exact moment.
 However, it will not emerge from its pipe if the player character is standing next to it.
 Piranha Plants have appeared in almost every Super Mario game since, often with some changes in their presentation as well as combat design.
 Although regular Piranha Plants can be defeated with a single fireball, larger specimens must be defeated with multiple fireballs.

-Red versions of Piranha Plants appear in Super Mario Bros.: The Lost Levels (1986).
+A red version of the Piranha Plant appears in Super Mario Bros.: The Lost Levels (1986).
 Reflecting the intentional elevated difficulty of The Lost Levels, this version has a faster movement pattern than its green counterpart and pops out of its pipe even if the player character is adjacent to it.
 Super Mario Bros.
 3 (1988) introduced the Venus Fire Trap (also known as the Fire Piranha Plant), a Piranha Plant subspecies that can appear out of pipes and spit fireballs at player characters when they are nearby.
 In a break with visual conventions from earlier games, the Venus Fire Trap's head is turned to the side and aimed at the player character, while the top of its head is a smooth and round surface.
 Another Piranha Plant variant introduced in Super Mario Bros.
 3 is the Ptooie, which walks around on its roots and exhales air to lift a projectile, usually a spiked ball, into the air to hinder the player character's progress.

-In Super Mario 64 (1996), Piranha Plants sleep peacefully until Mario comes near them, at which point they wake up and begin snapping blindly at the air.
+In Super Mario 64, Piranha Plants sleep peacefully until Mario comes near them, at which point they wake up and begin snapping blindly at the air.
 In New Super Mario Bros.
 U (2012), Piranha Plants rarely retreat into pipes, instead appearing out in the open and constantly gnashing their teeth, occasionally walking on moving platforms.
 In Super Mario Odyssey (2017), Mario can transform into Piranha Plants that spit poison or fireballs by throwing a rock into one's mouth and then tossing Cappy, a magical hat that serves as Mario's companion, at the plant's head.
 As either type of Piranha Plant, Mario can shoot projectiles that defeat other enemies.
 The Piranha Plant was added as a playable character in Dr. Mario World (2019) on December 16, 2020.
 It was subsequently added as a playable character in Mario Tennis Aces (2018) in June 2019.
 The Piranha Plant later became a racer in Mario Kart World (2025), marking its debut as a playable character in the Mario Kart series.